529 College Savings Plan

 Save for a future higher education.

-529 plan is a U.S. tax-advantaged savings plan designed to save for future higher education expenses for a specified beneficiary.
+A 529 plan is a U.S. tax-advantaged savings plan designed to save for future higher education expenses for a specified beneficiary.

 Statistics show us that a college diploma opens the door to the possibility of a higher earning potential.
 Additionally, individuals with a college degree typically experience significantly lower levels of unemployment levels versus those that don’t have one.